← X10: Software Models ↑ Table of Contents ↑

 Privacy

 When using credit cards or shopping online, consumers often sacrifice their privacy for the sake of convenience.
 Most credit card companies and online retailers maintain detailed records of customer purchases to identify patterns and predict future sales.
 Although such records can be used to improve customer service, there is significant potential for misuse.
 By analyzing a person's purchasing history, a company can infer many otherwise private details of the person's life, including hobbies, travel patterns, and personal contacts.
-For example, a 2012 story made national headlines when a father complained to a large retailer about its marketing of pregnancy products to his teenage daughter, only to discover that she was unknowingly pregnant (which the retailer had inferred from her purchase history).
+For example, a 2012 story made national headlines when a father complained to Target about its marketing of pregnancy products to his teenage daughter, only to discover that she was unknowingly pregnant (which the retailer had inferred from her purchase history).
 Compounding the privacy concerns is the fact that companies commonly sell customer profiles to marketing firms and other retailers, which makes it virtually impossible for consumers to control or even know who has access to their data.
 Web users can at least attempt to limit the exploitation of their personal data by interacting only with reputable online businesses.
 Most such companies have established privacy policies outlining the ways in which they handle customer information, and many explicitly promise not to sell data to third parties.
 To ensure that companies follow their own privacy policies, third-party organizations such as TRUSTe.com have been formed that evaluate companies' privacy procedures and offer accreditation seals.

 Email also raises privacy concerns in our technology-driven society.
 As email messages travel across the Internet, they pass through numerous routers that direct the messages to their destinations.
 Each router represents a security risk, because someone could gain access to the router and eavesdrop on messages that are relayed.
 When an email message is received, it is commonly stored in a file on the recipient's computer.
 If that message contains sensitive personal or business information, there is also a danger that unauthorized users might get access to that file.
 Whereas legislation explicitly protects the privacy of letters and packages sent through the U.S. Postal Service, there are few laws that apply directly to electronic privacy.
 Furthermore, courts have overwhelmingly favored employers over employees in invasion-of-privacy suits involving email.
 Unless a company or organization explicitly states its policy on electronic privacy, it may be assumed that the company has the right to access any content on company-owned machines.
 This has been ruled to include emails written or received by employees, even if the emails are unrelated to company business.